This topic shows how to use the Analog Input Recorder app to view and record data from an NI USB-6211 device.

-If you plug in a device while the app is open, you must refresh the listing for access to the device.
+If you plug in a device while the app is open, you must refresh the listing for access to that device.
 On the Devices tab, click Refresh.
 Use the same procedure to remove a device from the listing after unplugging it.

 Select the device you want to use in the Device List.
 The app immediately starts a preview of the analog input using default settings.